Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Iceland to Reykjavik (Keflavik)

 There is just one domestic flight to Reykjavik (Keflavik), which is between Reykjavik (Keflavik) and Akureyri.
-From Akureyri, direct flights are offered by Neos.
-This route is recently announced though, and not operational yet.
-It will start in April 2024.
+From Akureyri, direct flights are offered by Edelweiss Air.
+This is a seasonal route that starts in June and ends in August.

 Alternative airports near Reykjavik (Keflavik)

 Flying to an alternative airport near Reykjavik (Keflavik) could give you other options to reach your destination.
 For example, the possibility to fly with a different airline or alliance, or finding a cheaper airfare.
-For this reason, alternative airports near to Reykjavik (Keflavik) (KEF) are listed below.
-The closest alternative airports are Reykjavik (RKV) and Vestmannaeyjar (VEY).
+In total there are two alternative airports to Reykjavik (Keflavik) (KEF) within a range of 125 miles (200 km), which are Reykjavik (RKV) and Bíldudalur (BIU).

 Frequently asked questions - FAQ